More on Life Insurance

 Compare and buy life insuranceGET STARTED

-Unfortunately, there are some serious medical conditions that may result in a carrier denying your life insurance application.
+Unfortunately, there are some serious medical conditions that may result in an insurer denying your life insurance application.
 These could include:

 Again, every pre-existing condition will be considered on a case-by-case basis, so it’s still worth talking to an agent or broker to figure out what your options are.
-An agent or broker can also help you resubmit your application to other companies if one insurance carrier denies you coverage.
+A life insurance broker can also help you shop around for other companies that will offer you coverage.

 Many employers offer free or subsidized group life insurance as a benefit for employees.
-One major advantage of participating in a group life insurance plan is that you won’t have to go through underwriting or take a medical exam, so your health status won’t be an issue.
+One major advantage of participating in a group life insurance plan is that your health status won’t determine your coverage eligibility.

-Keep in mind that group life insurance usually doesn’t provide enough coverage for most people, and you’ll lose this type of coverage if you leave your job.
-But having some life insurance is better than not having any at all.
+While group life insurance usually doesn’t provide enough coverage for most people — and you’ll lose this type of coverage if you leave your job — having some life insurance is better than not having any at all.